Docker - What is different between RUN, CMD, and ENTRYPOINT in a Dockerfile

 ENTRYPOINT is also closely related to CMD and can modify the way a container starts an image.

 ENTRYPOINT instruction allows you to configure a container that will run as an executable.
-It looks similar to CMD, because it also allows you to specify a command with parameters.
-The difference is ENTRYPOINT command and parameters are not ignored when Docker container runs with command line parameters.
+It looks similar to CMD because it allows you to specify a command with parameters.
+The difference is that the ENTRYPOINT command and parameters are not ignored when the Docker container runs with command line parameters.
 (There is a way to ignore ENTTRYPOINT, but it is unlikely that you will do it.)

 ENTRYPOINT has two forms: